wmannell-sudo/DSCI-510-Final-Project/README.md

 ## **Repository Structure**

-The repository follows the structure required by the course rubric.
+The repository follows the structure required by the course rubric with approved deviations.

 `.`
 `.`